Insights, Products

 SMS verification in SaaS and technology

 SaaS and technology companies often rely on timely notifications to keep users in the loop and ensure positive customer experiences.
 In the case of EasyPark Group, a leading global parking tech company, they use SMS verification to send timely notifications to customers and let them know that their parking is about to expire.
-This adds an extra layer of security in their app login process, ensuring that the messages reach the right person.
+This adds an extra layer of security in their app login process and makes sure that the messages reach the right person.

 This has been an incredibly important part of their customer communications strategy, and adding verification to their app has increased their conversion rate – or the number of people who successfully entered the correct OTP code – by about 7%.